 “Judy Garland sings swing songs with the air of a veteran.
 There is no doubt that this young lady will go far.” – “Picturegoer” review of “Everybody Sing,” 1938

 January 6, 1938: Here is the Daily Music Report for the recording of the music to the trailer for Everybody Sing.
-Judy wasn’t a part of this recording session of course, but I’m including it here as it’s of interest to soundtrack fans.
+Naturally, Judy wasn’t a part of this recording session, but I’m including it here as it’s of interest to soundtrack fans.
 Below is the completed trailer.

 Also on this day, Judy appeared on the “Good News of 1938” radio show broadcast by NBC Radio.
 She sang, “Smiles,” “While Strolling Through The Park One Day,” and “Suddenly.”
 No recordings from this broadcast are known to exist.